Oak Park, Michigan

 Oak Park is a city in Oakland County in the U.S. state of Michigan.
-As of the 2020 census, the population of Oak Park was 29,560.
-As a northern suburb of Metro Detroit, Oak Park shares its southern border with the city of Detroit.
+An inner-ring suburb of Detroit, Oak Park borders Detroit to the north, roughly 14 mi northwest of downtown Detroit.
+As of the 2020 census, the city had a population of 29,560.

 History

 This area was designated as within Royal Oak Township; it was first settled by European Americans in 1840, but remained sparsely populated for many decades following.
 The first major housing development was constructed in 1914 at the time of World War I, when the township sold land to the Majestic Land Company to be developed as the Oak Park subdivision.
 The subdivision was incorporated as a village on May 3, 1927.
 Two petition drives during the Great Depression to dissolve the village government and return it to the township, citing "excessively high cost of village government," failed in 1931 and 1933.
 The village incorporated as a city on October 29, 1945, following the end of World War II.

 Stimulated by the GI Bill which aided veterans in buying new housing, highways to improve commuting, and planned developments in the late 1950s, Oak Park from 1950 to 1960 was named as "America's Fastest Growing City".
 Its population increased sevenfold, from 5,000 to more than 36,000.
 Much of its population was second- and third-generation children of European immigrants who had settled in Detroit in the early 20th century.
 These included many Jewish Americans, many of whom are of the Orthodox faith.
 Major civic improvements in this period included construction of an outdoor swimming pool and an ice rink in Major Park (now known as Shepherd Park, after former mayor David Shepherd, but long known informally as Oak Park Park).

 In 1995, Detroit-based window manufacturer WeatherGard moved its headquarters to Oak Park.

 In 2002 and 2004, the city annexed portions of neighboring Royal Oak Township to expand its land and tax base.

 On November 8, 2011, the citizens of Oak Park elected a new mayor, Marian McClellan.
 She was the city's first new mayor in 22 years, replacing the long-serving Jerry Naftaly.

 In April 2015, the city approved the development of a new FedEx distribution center which will be located on a 60-acre plot of land at the site of the former Detroit Artillery Armory.
 The facility opened on March 31, 2017.

 On May 5, 2015, the citizens of Oak Park voted to allow mixed drinks to be sold at businesses within city limits, in addition to beer and wine, which were previously allowed.

 On November 3, 2015, the citizens of Oak Park re-elected McClellan, who was running against Aaron Tobin.